 Remote interviews

 Many of our client schools are now comfortable with video interviews.
 For candidates, the most important thing is to grasp the opportunity to demonstrate your strengths.
-You might not be able to deliver an interview lesson, but there's a good chance you'll be asked questions about your classroom style and how you would handle certain situations.
-Find out more about how to succeed at long distance interviews on our overseas page.
+You might not be able to deliver an interview lesson, but there’s a good chance you’ll be asked questions about your classroom style and how you would handle certain situations.
+Find out more about how to succeed at long distance interviews.

 And finally, do you have any questions?